 - Use brightly colored or reflective cord or rope for guy lines to avoid tripping over these little fellas on your midnight bathroom run.
 When visibility is low, guy lines become invisible.
 In the absence of reflective or bright guy lines, take a few minutes to attach a few pieces of orange flagging tape or other reflective material to each line.
 This will accomplish the same effect.
 No twilight faceplants for you!

 - Many guy lines come equipped with “tensioners''—small plastic bits on the lines which take the place of the Taut Line Hitch and allow you to tighten your guy line without tying a knot.
 GET RID OF ‘EM!
 Tensioners are no substitute for a real knot or the knowledge of how to tie one.
 They can also break and slip easily, leaving you in a collapsed tent at best or a soaking wet one at worst.
 They save a few seconds from the jump but are not worth it in the long haul.

 - For freestanding tents, ALL anchoring (both on the tent itself and with the guy lines) should be done as the LAST step.
 Doing so before you finish setting everything else up will add more headache and lead to a less structurally-sound tent.

 - Keep your lines taut but not too taut—you don’t want to rip or stretch the fabric of your tent too much!

 - Practice your knots beforehand!
-Setting up a tent, especially when you’re losing or have lost daylight, is basically the worst time to be learning a knot.
-Take some time and practice with the links above before you head out – you can thank me later!
+Getting your tent setup, especially when you’re losing or have lost daylight, is basically the worst time to be learning a knot.
+Don't ruin Day One of the camping experience, and take some time and practice with the links above before you head out—you can thank me later!

 - When driving a stake, DO NOT do so at a right angle, straight into the ground.
 This will cause the stakes to pop out at the first sign of trouble.